-The PCM (Powertrain Control Module=Fuel Injection Computer) is the one that controls the whole show in this type of ignition system since the ‘Ignition Control Module’ function is handled by the PCM itself.
-So, in a nutshell, here's what happens when you turn the key to crank and start the mini-van:
+The PCM (Powertrain Control Module= Fuel Injection Computer) is the one that controls the whole show in this type of ignition system since the ‘Ignition Control Module' function is handled by the PCM itself.
+So, in a nutshell, here's what happens when you turn the key to crank and start the car:

-The coil pack is made up of three separate and individual ignition coils, therefore each one gets its own switching signal from the PCM.
+- The coil pack is made up of three separate and individual ignition coils, therefore each one gets its own switching signal from the PCM.
 Each ignition coil within the coil pack has two towers that feed spark to two cylinders at the same time.
-These two cylinders (that get spark at the same time) are called ‘Paired Cylinders’

-To test the Chrysler ignition coil (for these specific 3.3L, 3.8L Chrysler engines this article covers) the only thing that you have to worry about is knowing that two cylinders get spark at the exact same time (#3 and #6, #1 and #4, #2 and #5) from separate ignition coils within the coil pack Assembly.
+To test the Chrysler ignition coil (for these specific 3.3L Chrysler engines this article covers) the only thing that you have to worry about is knowing that two cylinders get spark at the exact same time (#3 and #6, #1 and #4, #2 and #5) from seperate ignition coils within the coil pack assembly.

 The tests you're about to learn are pretty simple and easy but, since most of them are done with the engine cranking, you need to be alert and on your toes.
 Take all necessary safety precautions to keep your fingers, hands and entire self safe.
 Here are a few other tips and suggestions: